-Network Pharmacy - A network pharmacy is a pharmacy where members of our plan can get their prescription drug benefits.
-We call them "network pharmacies" because they contract with our plan.
+Network Pharmacy - A pharmacy that contracts with our plan where members of our plan can get their prescription drug benefits.
 In most cases, your prescriptions are covered only if they are filled at one of our network pharmacies.

 Original Medicare ("Traditional Medicare" or "Fee-for-service" Medicare) - Original Medicare is offered by the government, and not a private health plan like Medicare Advantage Plans and prescription drug plans.
 Under Original Medicare, Medicare services are covered by paying doctors, hospitals, and other health care providers payment amounts established by Congress.
 You can see any doctor, hospital, or other health care provider that accepts Medicare.
 You must pay the deductible.
 Medicare pays its share of the Medicare-approved amount, and you pay your share.
 Original Medicare has two parts: Part A (Hospital Insurance) and Part B (Medical Insurance) and is available everywhere in the United States.